neerajsandal/SuperMarket-Billing-System/README.md

 # SuperMarket-Billing-System

 **Introduction:**
-Welcome to the Supermarket Billing System!
 This project is a C++ implementation of a billing system for a supermarket.
 It provides two main roles: Administrator and Buyer.
 The Administrator can manage the database by adding, modifying, or deleting products.
 The Buyer can select items they want to purchase, and the system generates a bill accordingly.

 **Features:**
 1. **Administrator:**